aesopagency/aesop-candidate-test/README.md

 The 3D scene has few issues, your users submit these issues on your bug tracker:

-- "Whenever I click the slider on the control panel it will get stuck resizing itself following my cursor or until I reload the page"
+- "Whenever I click the slider or 'Close Controls' on the control panel it will get stuck resizing itself following my cursor or until I reload the page"
 - "The rotation parameters on the control panel do not work correctly, if I slide the axis to 90 degrees it doesn't look like it's rotating 90 degrees"
 - "I tried to click on the 'Animate rotation' check box but the rotation isn't animating as it should"